python/cpython/Doc/howto/descriptor.rst

    detailed mechanics of how descriptors work.
 Most people don't need this level of detail.

-4) The last section has pure Python equivalents for builtin descriptors that are written in C.  Read this if you're curious about how functions turn into bound methods or about how to implement common tools like :func:`classmethod`, :func:`staticmethod`, and :func:`property`.
+4) The last section has pure Python equivalents for built-in descriptors that are written in C.  Read this if you're curious about how functions turn into bound methods or about how to implement common tools like :func:`classmethod`, :func:`staticmethod`, and :func:`property`.